⚡ Why Your Java Code Is Slow — 18 Techniques Seniors Use to Speed It Up

 15. ๐ŸŽ️ Use Efficient Algorithms

-Algorithmic efficiency usually has a bigger impact than micro-optimizations.
-Choosing O(n log n) instead of O(n²) makes a huge difference for large datasets.
+✅ Algorithmic efficiency matters more than micro-optimizations.
+Prefer O(n log n) over O(n²) for large datasets.

 16. ๐Ÿ”„ Reduce Synchronization Overhead in Collections